 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera

-Adam Thrash: PAST takes GWAS outputs and adds pathway information that cells use to build metabolites and to create phenotypes in an organism.
-These pathways are often missed by GWAS alone [1].
+Adam Thrash: PAST takes GWAS outputs and adds information about pathways that cells use to build metabolites and to create phenotypes in an organism.
+Genes in these pathways are often missed by GWAS alone [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera